faysalmahmod/MeetApp/README.md

 Treffen is an app that will show upcoming events by city so a user will never miss out on a concert, or teaching seminar, or lame t-shirt giveaway in a city near them.

+## Access
+The live app - which you can find at `https://faysalmahmod.github.io/MeetApp/` - is currently in "testing" and hasn't been verified by Google, so just get in touch if you'd like access and I can add you as a tester.
+It uses Google OAuth2 for authentication, so you do need a Google account.

+As a progressive web app, it can be installed natively on any device.

+## Run locally
+This app was created with Create React App.

+To run this app, install all dependencies - e.g. with npm install - then run the app with npm run start.

 ----------
 ## Key Features: